charmbracelet/bubbletea/README.md

     <a href="https://github.com/charmbracelet/bubbles"><img src="https://stuff.charm.sh/bubbles/bubbles-badge.png" width="174" alt="Bubbles Badge"></a>&nbsp;&nbsp;
     <a href="https://github.com/charmbracelet/bubbles"><img src="https://stuff.charm.sh/bubbles-examples/textinput.gif" width="400" alt="Text Input Example from Bubbles"></a>
 </p>

-## Getting Started

-We recommend starting with our [basics tutorial](https://github.com/charmbracelet/bubbletea/tree/master/tutorials/basics) followed by our [commands tutorial](https://github.com/charmbracelet/bubbletea/tree/master/tutorials/commands) to understand what you can do with `tea.Cmd` and how they're used in BubbleTea.

-Additionally, we have have [documentation](https://github.com/charmbracelet/bubbletea/tree/master/docs) that include frequently asked questions, issues, and more in-depth explanations on specific topics.
-Don't forget about our [examples](https://github.com/charmbracelet/bubbletea/tree/master/examples).

 ## Debugging with Delve